FidesInnova/fidesinnova-did-structure/README.md

 # Fidesinnova DiD Structure
+Designing a Decentralized Identifier (DID) structure for the FidesInnova platform requires considering how DIDs will be used within the ecosystem, particularly for zk-IoT, secure data sharing, and monetization.
+Below is the DID structure in FidesInnova.

 ## 1. DID Method Specification
 - A unique DID method must be defined for FidesInnova.
 The DID will follow the general format:
 ```